EddieChoCho/tech_notes/OperatingSystem/MultithreadedProgramming.md

 ## Thread Introduction
 * Threads
-	* A.k.a lightweight process: basic unit of CPU utilization
+	* Aka lightweight process: basic unit of CPU utilization
 	* All threads belonging to the same process share: code section, data section, and OS resources(e.g. open files)
 	* But each thread has it own(thread control block): thread ID, program counter, register set, and a stack

-* Multithcore Programming
+* Multicore Programming
 	* Multithreaded programming provides a mechanism for `more-efficient use of multiple cores` and `improved concurrency`(threads can run in parallel)
 	* Multicore system putting pressure on `system designers` and `application programmers`
 		* OS designer: scheduling algorithms use cores to allow the parallel execution